 Putting It All Together

-A typical session: drop two CSVs, pick a match key, switch to "Only changed columns", filter to Modified rows, search for the customer ID a teammate flagged, click B for the cells where the new values are correct, hit Download CSV.
+A typical diff session: drop two CSVs, pick a match key (or accept the AI suggestion), switch to "Only changed columns", filter to Modified rows, search for the customer ID a teammate flagged, click B for the cells where the new values are correct, hit Download CSV.
 Three minutes, no scripts, no spreadsheet macros, no data leaving the tab.
-That's the tool — built for the thing you actually do, not the thing the demo shows.